Overview

 About the scheme

-• Produced POSTnotes, POSTbriefs, or contributed to other briefing reports.
+• Producing POSTnotes, POSTbriefs, or contributed to other briefing reports.

-Fellowships will start in November 2023 or January 2024, subject to final agreement between the applicant, POST, and the applicant’s supervisor and University.
+Fellowships can start either in October 2025 or January 2026, subject to final agreement between the applicant, POST, and the applicant’s supervisor and University.
 Fellowships are also conditional to security clearance.

 Who is eligible?